asophila/videodedup/README.md

 3. **Adjust Thresholds**
    - Lower `--similarity-threshold` for more matches (may increase false positives)
-   - Increase `--duration-threshold` for videos with slight duration differences
+   - Default `--duration-threshold` of 0.5% ensures precise matching

 4. **CRC Detection**
    - CRC-based detection is enabled by default for instant exact match detection